-Category 4 – a U.S. person that had “control” of the corporation for at least 30 uninterrupted days during its taxable year.
+Category 4 – a U.S. person who has control of a foreign corporation during the annual accounting period of the foreign corporation.
 For this purpose, “control” is considered to be ownership of more than 50% of the foreign company while taking into account attribution rules.

-Category 5 – a U.S. person who was a “United States shareholder” of a “Controlled Foreign Corporation” for at least 30 uninterrupted days, and who owned stock on the last day of the foreign corporation’s taxable year.
-A United States Shareholder is defined as an individual owning 10% or more of the voting power of the corporation’s stock.
+Category 5 – a U.S. person classified as a “United States shareholder” who owns stock in a foreign corporation that is a controlled foreign corporation (“CFC”) at any time during the tax year of the foreign corporation, and who owns that stock on the last day in that year on which it was a CFC.
+A United States Shareholder is defined as a U.S. person owning 10% or more of the value or voting power of the corporation’s stock.
 A CFC is defined as any foreign corporation where United States Shareholders own more than 50% of the vote or value of the corporation.